 Just be sure to keep everything in a securely locked building or compound when not in use.
-We can also offer additional cover for tools stored in vehicles overnight.
+We can also offer additional cover if you store your tools in a vehicle overnight.

 Personal accident cover

 Getting injured is more than physical discomfort when you’re performing manual work.
-An awkward or serious injury may render you unable to work for some time.
+A serious injury may render you unable to work for some time.
 Our personal accident cover can pay a cash benefit of up to £5,000 if this happens, to tide you over until you’re able to work again.

 At Superscript, we offer special cover for just the tools and equipment of your trade.
 You won't be tied into taking out any other covers in your policy so you only pay for what you need.